-After you choose or create an update to use as your Sponsored Content, you will move on to the audience targeting options.
+After choosing or creating an update to use as your Sponsored Content, you will focus on the audience targeting options.

 Target Your Ideal Webinar Audience

-From this point, the configuration of your LinkedIn Ads campaign will be the same, regardless of whether you choose Text Ads or Sponsored Content.
+From this point, the configuration of your LinkedIn Seminar online campaign will be the same, regardless of whether you choose Text Ads or Sponsored Content.
 First, you will define your ideal audience through ad targeting.
-You will initially be presented with a few targeting options.
+We will initially present you with a few targeting options.